harpoonlobotomy/GR2_importer_for_blender_5/README.md

   * Converter including the automatic combining of animation GR2s with provided armature GR2s (as animations without armatures cannot be imported to Blender)

  -- harpoon

+ [It turns out I was wrong. dos2de_collada_importer still works.
+I'm going to finish this anyway, because it does some things differently and I think it's worth finishing, but wanted to acknowledge this.]